 Interventional Radiology (IR) involves the performance of minimally invasive diagnostic and therapeutic procedures using image-guidance to treat a broad range of diseases and conditions.
 These procedures involve the use of ultrasound (US), computed tomography (CT), and fluoroscopy modalities.
 IR is an innovative, highly technology and device driven field, which has hindered its early adoption in the resource limited setting.
 In addition to availability of imaging modalities including US, CT, and fluoroscopy, there are additional financial barriers that need to be considered when initiating a program.
 Given this need for increased IR services in low and middle income countries, RAD-AID has recently created an IR Program.
+This webpage hopes to serve as a resource for coordinating IR outreach projects.

 RAD-AID IR Program Mission Statement